Title IX: Policy on Sexual Harassment

 M. Intimidation: Intimidation is to unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.

-N. Complainant: a person that makes a complaint or alleges that a violation has occurred
+N. Complainant: a person who makes a complaint or alleges that a violation has occurred

 O. Respondent: a person against whom a complaint is brought, or who is alleged to have committed a violation

-• Consent to any one form or condition of sexual activity cannot automatically imply consent to any other forms or conditions of sexual activity.
+- Consent to any one form or condition of sexual activity cannot automatically imply consent to any other form or condition of sexual activity.

-• Someone who is incapacitated cannot give consent.
-Sexual activity with someone known to be - or based on the circumstances, should reasonably have known to be - mentally or physically incapacitated (by alcohol or other drug use, unconsciousness or blackout) constitutes a violation of this policy.
+- Someone who is incapacitated cannot give consent.
+Sexual activity with someone known to be - or based on the circumstances, should reasonably have been known to be - mentally or physically incapacitated (by alcohol or other drug use, unconsciousness, or blackout) constitutes a violation of this policy.

 V. REPORTING